essif-lab/framework/docs/essif-lab-functional-architecture.md

 However, the participants of a business transaction are different parties, which means that the negotiation, commitment and execution thereof is done by agents of different parties.
 Assuming that a single transaction has two participating parties, we will use the term ‘**peer party (of a specific party, in the context of a single transaction)**’ to refer to the participating party in that transaction that is not the specific party itself.

-Every agent that communicates with another actor for the purpose of progressing a transaction, will need to be sufficiently sure (to the extent necessary for the value of the transaction) that the actor that it is communicating with, is in fact an agent of the peer party of its owner.
-We will use the term ‘**peer agent (of a specific agent, in the context of a single transaction)**’ to refer to an actor with which the specific agent has a communications session, and for which it has obtained sufficient assurance that it is an agent of the peer party of its owner.
+Every agent that communicates with another actor for the purpose of progressing a transaction with a peer party, will need to be sufficiently certain (to the extent necessary for the value of the transaction) that the actor that it is communicating with, is in fact an agent of the peer party (through the membership of the agent's owner).
+We will use the term ‘**peer agent (of a specific agent, in the context of a single transaction)**’ to refer to an actor with which the specific agent has a communications session, and for which it has obtained sufficient assurance that it is an agent of the peer party.
 Note that establishing whether or not an actor is a peer agent does not necessarily require knowing who the peer party actually is.

 ![eSSIF-Lab Single Party Functional Architecture Overview](https://essif-lab.pages.grnet.gr/framework//images/functional-architecture.png)

 *Figure 1. eSSIF-Lab Single Party Functional Architecture Overview.*

-We use the following coloring conventions in this figure: red(dish) is business related, which means that we do not consider this to be part of the SSI Infrastructure.
-Brown is used for policies, which are defined by (or on behalf) of the Owner of the component that uses them to configure themselves, and/or act according to the Owner’s preferences and policies.
+We use the following coloring conventions in this figure: red is business related, which means that we do not consider this to be part of the SSI Infrastructure.
+Brown is used for policies, which are defined by (or on behalf) of the owner of the component that uses them to configure themselves, and/or act according to the owner’s preferences and policies.
 Green is used for generic SSI infrastructure related functions, and blue represents functions that may be implemented as ‘plug-ins’ for specific SSI-related technologies.

 The remainder of this chapter describes the layers and their components at a high abstraction level. <!--Further details on components, such as design decisions, can be found in \[reference\].-->